robert-westenberger/knowledgebase/docker/image-manipulation.md

 The `.` sets the context for the build.
 The context means the directory accessibile by the daemon during the build process.

+## Tagging Docker Images
+Just like containers, you can assign custom identifiers to your images instead of relying on the randomly generated ID.
+It's just called **tagging** instead of naming.

+Generic syntax is
+`--tag <image repository>:<image tag>`

+The repository is usually known as the image name and the tag indicates a certain build or version.